ostoc/ostoc.github.io/src/pages/stories/2022-books.md

 It's a story written by José Saramago about an epidemic of "white blindness" that spares across the world and how cruel the world can be under this pandemic.

-## Overall
+## Summary

 This year most books are non-fictions.
 Compare to last year's non-fiction books, this year's topic is less on Product Management.
-It was surprise that I really enjoyed the 2 fictions books which reminded me that: **Reading is not only about learning, it can be a pure pleasure.**
+It was surprise that I really enjoyed the 2 fictions books which reminded me that: **Reading is not only about learning, it can be just a pure pleasure.**